taz1003/PP2-BMI-Calculator/README.md

     - [W3 Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/)
         - No errors or issues were returned after running the code present in the style.css file through the W3 Jigsaw CSS Validator.
     - [Javascript Validation Service](https://jshint.com/)
-        - No errors were returned after the code present in script.js was run through jshint javascript validator.
-However some warnings are shown which do not affect the functionality and usabilty of the webpage whatsoever.
+        - No errors were returned after the code present in script.js was run through Jshint javascript validator.
+However, some warnings are shown which do not affect the functionality and usability of the webpage whatsoever.
     - Lighthouse
         - I confirmed that the colors and fonts used in this website are easy to read and accessible by running this page through Lighthouse in Chrome DevTools.